pcollinsISL/IVWSource/content/posts/RFID-NFC-Research/ImplantSeries.md

 type = "post"
 +++

-Dangerious things do a range of implants, Too see for yourself check out their website and forum with the links bellow,
+Dangerous things do a range of implants, Too see for yourself check out their website and forum with the links bellow,

 https://dangerousthings.com/

 https://forum.dangerousthings.com/

-There are two differnet types of Implants currently the X Series and the Flex Series.
+There are two different types of Implants currently the X Series and the Flex Series.

 ### XSeries ###
-The XSeries are the easier to implant and the chips are incases in an small tube which can be injected into the skin.
+The XSeries are the easier to implant and the chips are in cases in an small tube which can be injected into the skin.

-More infomation can be found here https://dangerousthings.com/product-category/x-series/
+More information can be found here https://dangerousthings.com/product-category/x-series/

 ![DAEXT](https://dangerousthings.com/wp-content/uploads/Piercer-installing-x-series-transponder-2.jpg)
 ![DATI](/img/Implants/DATI/IMHD.jpg)